madetech/handbook/roles/_delivery_manager.md

 * Share successes and failures with the Delivery Community to support the evolution of ways of working, techniques, and technologies across Made Tech
 * Contribute to developing a thriving community of practice and shared identity

 ## Competencies and behaviours

 Delivery Managers are expected to be operating at, or working towards, [SFIA level 3](https://sfia-online.org/en/sfia-8/responsibilities/level-3) in all five competencies.
 In addition to this, the below list describes specific competencies and behaviours that you’ll need in this role.

-**Don’t worry - we don’t expect you to tick all of these when you join, we will work together to define learning and development objectives that help you meet these competencies on your way to promotion.**
+Don’t worry - we don’t expect you to tick all of these when you join.
+We'll work together to define learning and development objectives that help you meet these competencies on your way to promotion.

 ### Articulation and role modelling of Made Tech values, purpose, and vision
 * Describe each with examples